FICO - Your Credit Score

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Raising your credit score

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 So called "credit repair" companies advertise quick fixes, but the score is formulated from your lifetime credit history, so you can't turn it around right away.
 You must, of course, remove any incorrect data on your credit report; this is the only "quick fix" for credit problems.

 How do I find out my credit score?

-Before you can improve your FICO score, you have to obtain your score and ensure that the credit reports from each agency are correct.
-Fair Isaac, the company that offered the original FICO credit score, sells scores on its website: myFICO.com.
+In order to raise your FICO score, you've got to have the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the original FICO credit score, offers FICO scores on its website: myFICO.com.
 It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

 You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.